hewison-chris/agora-cl-docs/website/docs/devtools/init-state.md

 Initial Synchronization Service

 Available synchronization functionality is exposed via `initalsync.Service`, with two major methods: `Start()` and `Resync()`.
-The former is responsible for initialization of the service and the first synchronization after the node’s initial start and the latter is called when beacon node falls behind during the normal synchronization, and needs to resync using a more robust initial synchronization mechanism.
+The former is responsible for initialization of the service and the first synchronization after the node’s initial start and the latter is called when Agora node falls behind during the normal synchronization, and needs to resync using a more robust initial synchronization mechanism.

 Another purpose of the service object is to be the glue between blocks queue and blocks processor: it makes sure that the queue is started and blocks received are forwarded to the processor.